onsi/gomega/index.md

 succeeds if `ACTUAL` is a map with a key that equals `KEY` containing a value that equals `VALUE`.
 It is an error for `ACTUAL` to not be a `map`.

 By default `HaveKeyWithValue()` uses the `Equal()` matcher under the hood to assert equality between `ACTUAL`'s keys and `KEY` and between the associated value and `VALUE`.
-You can change this, however, by passing `HaveKeyWithValue` an `OmegaMatcher` for either parameter.
+You can change this, however, by passing `HaveKeyWithValue` an `GomegaMatcher` for either parameter.
 For example, to check that a map has a key that matches a regular expression, and a value that passes some numerical threshold:

     Ω(map[string]int{"Foo": 3, "BazFoo": 4}).Should(HaveKeyWithValue(MatchRegexp(`.+Foo$`), BeNumerically(">", 3)))